 Berneray had its heyday in the early 1800s when the island was intensively cultivated for potatoes and grain, and the processing of kelp to make potash for the soap and glass industries provided a lot of employment.
 But ruinous economic times arrived in the mid 1800s when potato blight came to the island, coinciding with the decline of the kelp industry.
 At the same time, the Island’s land owner saw the opportunity to make better profits from sheep farming than from the unreliable rents collected from poor, struggling tenant farmers.
 The outcome was the clearance of many residents from the island, similar to what was happening across the Scottish Highlands generally.
 Through a combination of intimidation and inducement, 22 families were cleared from the Borve crofts on Berneray in mid 1855 and their passage paid to Australia on the sailing ship Royal Albert that docked on 1 December 1855 in Port Adelaide, South Australia, after a four month voyage half way round the world.
 One of those families was Donald and Effie McCuspie and their four daughters; Flora, Catherine, Marion and Mary.
 It was obviously a huge, emotionally wrenching time in their lives – they knew when they set out that they would never see Berneray or Scotland again, and their welfare in the New World was far from assured.
 But it was certainly good for me that they did make the voyage, for had they not, I would never have been born.
 Donald and Effie were my great-great grandparents and Flora my great-grandmother.

 We spent a couple of days walking and driving around Berneray to absorb the remote but friendly atmosphere of this charming isle, and to see a few interesting historical sights.
 Like the standing stone Clach Mhor at the top of Beinn a’Chlaidh, and nearby traces of a temple dating from 1,800 BC, believed to have been used by Sun worshippers.
-We also located the ruins of Donald and Effie’s house, now just a pile of stones, and the place on Berneray’s south coast where my cousin Angus, the giant MacAskill, was born in 1825.
+We also located the ruins of Donald and Effie’s house, now just a pile of stones.
+If only those stones could talk!
 And on Saturday we drove south to see three other islands connected by causeways; North Uist, Benbecula and South Uist.
 That’s as far as we could go in the Vauxhall – the next most southerly isle is Barra and an ocean ferry is needed to go there.